JPersson77/LGTVCompanion/README.md

 ## Download instructions
 **The installer for the latest version can be downloaded from the [Releases](https://github.com/JPersson77/LGTVCompanion/releases) page.**

+Note: If the installer will not run you must "Unblock" the installer.
+Right click, properties, under general and at the bottom Security section check the "Unblock" box.

 ## Overview
 This application (UI and service) controls LG WebOS TVs and displays.